jiaxicheng/pentaho/prd_calculate_median.md

 ## Calculate medium in PRD ##

 Calculating median in MySQL is not a trival task.
-In PRD, you can get this number from PDI data source (i.e. Univariate Statistics) if you need to calculate a bunch of descriptive statistics.
+In PRD, you can get this number by using PDI data source and a transformation with `Univariate Statistics` step.
+This step also gets you a bunch of other descriptive statistics about your data.

-The median can also be calculated by using PRD's internal open formula plus the BSF Javascript script.
-This provided another option for more complex calculations.
+Below is another way to calculate median in PRD by using PRD's internal open formula and the BSF Javascript script.
+This could open a door for more complex calculations completely inside PRD itself.

 **See below Howto:**